 Aquatic Community Support: 327 IAC 2-1-3(a)(2)(A) states that all surface waters should be capable of supporting a well-balanced, warm water aquatic community.
-The pollutants of concern for aquatic life use impairment are excess TP (nutrients) and excess TSS (sediment).
+The pollutants of concern for aquatic life use impairment are excess TSS (sediment).